alshdavid/crayon-router/readme.md

 ## SPA, regardless of your framework

-> Browser UI SPA router
+- SPA UI router for the Browser
-> ExpressJS - like syntax
+- ExpressJS - like syntax
-> Supports all major frameworks
+- Supports all major frameworks
-> Route animations under one API
+- Route animations under one API
-> Easy-to-write middleware
+- Easy-to-write middleware

 ### Example